-ESG, or "Environmental, Social, and Governance," is an investment method that focuses on socially responsible investing.
-ESG criteria are a way for investors to evaluate companies in which they may want to invest.
+ESG Investing, or "Environmental, Social, and Governance," is an investment method that focuses on socially responsible investing.
+ESG investing criteria are a way for investors to evaluate companies in which they may want to invest.

 Think of the ‘E’ as standing for ‘environment’ or ‘earth.’
 A potential investor may research the company’s impact on the earth and environment (including climate change policies, greenhouse gas emissions, water-related issues, carbon footprint, Green products, and its relationship with the EPA).
 Is the company a true steward of the natural world?

-No once company will pass all criteria tests with flying colors, so investors have to prioritize and focus on what is most important to them.
-There are challenges and complexities to ESG investing, so considering all options may be important, such as charitable giving to organizations that you care deeply about and in which you may see a more palpable result.
+No one company will pass all criteria tests with flying colors, so investors have to prioritize and focus on what is most important to them.
+There are challenges and complexities of ESG investing, so considering all options may be important, such as charitable giving to organizations that you care deeply about and in which you may see a more palpable result.

 5247 Shelburne Rd, Suite #101